jasonjson/jasonjson.github.io/_posts/2015-11-26-minimum-height-trees.markdown

 ---
 layout: post
-title: Minimum Height Trees
+title: 310 - Minimum Height Trees
 date: 2015-11-26 15:18:26.000000000 -05:00
 tags:
 - Leetcode
 categories:
-- Brain Teaser
 - Graph
 author: Jason
 ---
-<p><strong><em>For a undirected graph with tree characteristics, we can choose any node as the root.
+**For a undirected graph with tree characteristics, we can choose any node as the root.
 The result graph is then a rooted tree.
 Among all possible rooted trees, those with minimum height are called minimum height trees (MHTs).
-Given such a graph, write a function to find all the MHTs and return a list of their root labels.</em></strong></p>
+Given such a graph, write a function to find all the MHTs and return a list of their root labels.**

 ``` java